Southern Devil Scorpion

 Although we tend to think of scorpions as inhabiting desert areas, there is a species of scorpion found primarily in western North Carolina.
 Vaejovis carolinianus (Figure 1, Figure 2), more commonly called the "southern unstriped scorpion" or "southern devil scorpion."
 Its body is more uniformly brown and about one inch in length when fully grown.
-This species is found in the southeastern United States on up into Virgina and central Kentucky.
-In North Carolina, it has been found primarily in the western area from Cherokee County to Polk County.
-However, it has been reported from other areas of the state as well.
+This species is found in the southeastern United States on up into Virginia and central Kentucky.
+In North Carolina, it has been found primarily in western areas from Cherokee County to Polk County.
+However, it has been reported in other areas of the state as well.
 Other scorpions, particularly the striped bark scorpion, Centruroides vittatus, and the Hentz striped scorpion Centruroides hentzi, have been introduced accidentally with the movement of items from their native areas and could become established in other areas of North Carolina.

-Scorpions are normally found outdoors under the loose bark of trees and logs, under logs and stones on the ground.
+Scorpions are normally found outdoors under the loose bark of trees and logs or under logs and stones on the ground.
 Around homes, they prefer wood piles (Figure 3), crumbling stone, brick foundations, or possibly inside the crawlspace of a house, particularly if old building materials like lumber are stored there (and the scorpions "hitch-hike" on them).
-The diet of scorpions normally consists of insects, millipedes, spiders and sometimes very small reptiles.
+The diet of scorpions normally consists of insects, millipedes, spiders, and sometimes very small reptiles.
 Although we generally associate scorpions with dry desert-like conditions, the southern unstriped scorpion is usually found in very moist areas because that is where their prey is found.
 Many people become alarmed when they see a live scorpion scurrying across their carpet or find a dead one in their closet or behind/under furniture.
-Dead scorpions are found in recessed ceiling lighting fixtures in a home usually as a result of infested items being moved into an unfinished attic
+Dead scorpions are found in recessed ceiling lighting fixtures in a home usually as a result of infested items being moved into an unfinished attic.

 Scorpions prefer to live outdoors.
-However, they many survive (and thrive) indoors if they suitable prey.
+However, they may survive (and thrive) indoors if they find suitable prey.
 Scorpions are more likely to be found in areas that are moist or humid, such as bathrooms, kitchens (near the sink), or in a laundry room.
 They may enter homes through openings around plumbing fixtures, loose fitting doors and windows (Figure 4), or through existing cracks in foundations and walls.

 Unfortunately, the sight of one scorpion often sends people into a nervous panic.
 Although the southern unstriped scorpion can sting, it is not considered to be a public health threat except possibly to individuals who are allergic to other arthropod venoms or have other health issues.
 However, the sting of a scorpion is painful, so people that have sighted a few in their home may want to take some simple precautions.
 The easiest step to take is to vigorously shake clothing before wearing.
-Shaking is particularly useful with shoes stored in a closet or workboots left outdoors on porch or steps.
+Shaking is particularly useful with shoes stored in a closet or workboots left outdoors on porches or steps.
 Scorpions tend to be more active at night so beds should not touch the room walls.
-In houses where scorpions have been seen before, individuals should not walk barefooted at night.
+In houses where scorpions have been seen before, individuals should not walk barefoot at night.

-Controlling scorpions really amounts to several tasks:
+Controlling scorpions really amounts to a few key tasks:

 Find their hiding places both indoors and outdoors.
 Inside the home, you can expect them to be hiding in dark areas.
 Carefully remove items from cabinets (e.g., under sinks) and the floor of closets and inspect the areas carefully.
 If you have found several scorpions indoors, it is a good idea to wear garden gloves when removing items for inspection.
 You can also use glue boards (the same type used for mice) in closets and under sinks to monitor for scorpions.
-Outdoors, get rid of piles of debris outside where scorpions, spiders and other pests may hide.
+Outdoors, get rid of piles of debris outside where scorpions, spiders, and other pests may hide.
 Check around rock piles.
 Stones used for landscaping or bark mulches can occasionally harbor scorpions.
 It is a good practice to check firewood before bringing it indoors as well.
 Always wear gloves when handling firewood or cleaning up debris piles.

 However, the most effective and safest applications are probably best performed by a licensed pest management professional.
-Indoor treatments should be directed to the baseboards (a "crack & crevice treatment"), corners and closets where the scorpions (and their prey) might hide.
+Indoor treatments should be directed to the baseboards (a "crack & crevice treatment"), as well as corners and closets where the scorpions (and their prey) might hide.
 Extreme care must be exercised when spraying in a confined area like a closet or where food and cooking surfaces or utensils could be contaminated.
 Exterior treatments should include spraying the foundation and around doors, windows and other possible entry points.
 A general treatment of crawlspaces is typically unnecessary with isolated occurrences of scorpions and is probably best left to professionals if you want one done.

 Publication date: Oct.
 1, 1984

-The use of brand names in this publication does not imply endorsement by the North Carolina Cooperative Extension Service of the products or services named nor discrimination against similar products or services not mentioned.
+The use of brand names in this publication does not imply endorsement by NC State University or N.C.
+A&T State University of the products or services named nor discrimination against similar products or services not mentioned.

 Recommendations for the use of agricultural chemicals are included in this publication as a convenience to the reader.
-The use of brand names and any mention or listing of commercial products or services in this publication does not imply endorsement by North Carolina Cooperative Extension nor discrimination against similar products or services not mentioned.
+The use of brand names and any mention or listing of commercial products or services in this publication does not imply endorsement by NC State University or N.C.
+A&T State University nor discrimination against similar products or services not mentioned.
 Individuals who use agricultural chemicals are responsible for ensuring that the intended use complies with current regulations and conforms to the product label.
 Be sure to obtain current information about usage regulations and examine a current product label before applying any chemical.
-For assistance, contact your county Cooperative Extension agent.
+For assistance, contact your local N.C.
+Cooperative Extension county center.